Recently, I had a friend ask me for help because her website rankings were tanking.

-From what she told me, everything she was doing checked out OK.
-So I fired up Ahrefs and took a look at her backlink profile.
+Everything she was doing checked out OK.
+So, I fired up Ahrefs and took a look at her backlink profile.
 That’s when I saw it.

 Tons of spammy links were pointing to her site.
 These links were killing her rankings.